Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 As these tours you will cross the iconic Ponte Vecchio bridge, gawk at the marvelous dome of the Santa Maria di Fiori cathedral and cross Michelangelo's famous David off your must-see list.

 If you like the idea, I leave here an article about the best tours from Rome to Florence for you to choose the one you like the most.
-I am sure you will not regret it.
+I'm sure you won't regret a trip to Florence and even Pisa.

-Day 7: bid farewell to the Eternal City in style - Arrivederci Roma!
+Day 7: say goodbye to the Eternal City in style - Arrivederci Roma!

-If you haven't stayed up all night and you haven't been impressed by the Roman festivities, a perfect plan for Sunday is the Porta Portese open-air market, which is held from 8 am to 2 pm and hosts more than 4,000 stalls in the Trastevere district.
+If you haven't stayed up all night and haven't let yourself be impressed by the Roman festivities, a perfect plan for Sunday is the Porta Portese open-air flea market, which is held from 8 am to 2 pm and hosts more than 4,000 stalls in the Trastevere district.
 You can find all kinds of bargains: second-hand clothes, antiques and books while listening to live concerts.
-Be sure to try some of their food stalls!
+Be sure to try some of the food stalls!

 Indulge yourself with modern gastronomy

-On the other hand, if you don't like these hippie plans, you can say goodbye to Rome in a cooler way by walking and eating at Rome's Central Market at Termini Station.
+On the other hand, if you don't like these hippie plans, you can say goodbye to Rome in a cooler way by browsing and eating at Rome's Central Market at Termini Station.
 This space (which has almost 2,000 square meters) offers you the most cutting-edge gastronomic proposals of the city, but without leaving the pocket bare.
+Still, I recommend you take a look at the post of 10 places to eat in Rome to make a list before your trip and, of course, to book a gastronomic tour of Rome.

 See you next time in Rome!

-Like all good things, this trip comes to an end, but don't worry because if you have thrown a coin in the Trevi Fountain, I'm sure you will repeat in the Eternal City.
-So, don't worry, be happy, because as a wise man said: "as long as the Colosseum stands, Rome will stand".
+Like all good things, this trip comes to an end, though don't worry because if you've flipped the coin at the Trevi Fountain, I'm sure you'll repeat in the Eternal City.
+So, don't worry, be happy, because as a wise man once said: "as long as the Colosseum stands, Rome will stand".